-In all aspects of its work, the School will ensure that the rights of the data subject are protected by all practicable measures associated with the conduct of the School's work.
+26 In all aspects of its work, the organisation will ensure that the rights of the data subject are protected by all practicable measures associated with the conduct of our work.
 Subject to exceptions, the rights of the data subject as defined in law are:

-The Right to be informed.
+Right to be informed.

-The School advises individuals how it will use their data through the use of transparent Privacy Notices and other documentation, such as data capture and consent forms where appropriate.
+27 We advise individuals how we will use their data through the use of transparent privacy notices and other documentation, such as data capture and consent forms where appropriate.

-The Right of access
+Right of access

-- 28 An individual when making a subject access request (SAR) is entitled to the following; - Confirmation that their data is being processed; - Access to their personal data; - Other supplementary information this largely corresponds to the information that should be provided in a Privacy Notice. - 29 The School must respond to such a request within one calendar month unless the request is complex, in which case it may be extended by a further 2 calendar months.
+- 28 An individual when making a subject access request (SAR) is entitled to the following; - Confirmation that their data is being processed; - Access to their personal data; - Other supplementary information this largely corresponds to the information that should be provided in a privacy notice. - 29 We must respond to such a request within one calendar month unless the request is complex, in which case it may be extended by up to a further two calendar months.
 Please refer to Appendix 2 for further details as to how to manage a subject access request.

-The Right to rectification
+Right to rectification

-Individuals have the right to ask us to rectify information that they think is inaccurate or incomplete.
-The School has a duty to investigate any such claims and rectify the information where appropriate within one calendar month, unless an extension of up to a further 2 calendar months can be justified.
+30 Individuals have the right to ask us to correct information they think is inaccurate or incomplete.
+We have a duty to investigate any such claims and rectify the information where appropriate within one calendar month, unless an extension of up to a further two calendar months can be justified.

-The Right to erasure
+Right to erasure

-- Individuals have a right to request that their personal information is erased but this is not an absolute right.
-It applies in circumstances including where: - The information was given voluntarily, consent is now withdrawn and no other legal basis for retaining the information applies; - The information is no longer required by the School; - The data was collected from a child for an online service or - The School has processed the data on the basis that it is in their legitimate business interests to do so, and having conducted a legitimate interests test, it concludes that the rights of the individual to have the data erased outweigh those of the School to continue to process it. - 32 The School will consider such requests as soon as possible and within one month, unless it is necessary to extend that timeframe for a further two months on the basis of the complexity of the request or a number of requests have been received from the individual.
+31 Individuals have a right to request that their personal information is erased but this is not an absolute right.
+It applies in circumstances including where:

+- The information was given voluntarily, consent is now withdrawn and no other legal basis for retaining the information applies; - The information is no longer required; - The data was collected from a child for an online service; or - We have processed the data on the basis that it is in their legitimate business interests to do so, and having conducted a legitimate interests test, we conclude that the rights of the individual to have the data erased outweigh those of Alderbrook School to continue to process it. - 32 We will consider such requests as soon as possible and within one month, unless it is necessary to extend that timeframe for a further two months on the basis of the complexity of the request or a number of requests have been received from the individual.

-The Right to restrict processing
+Right to restrict processing

-- This is not an absolute right.
-An individual may ask the School to temporarily limit the use of their data (for example, storing it but not using it) when it is considering: - A challenge made to the accuracy of their data, or - An objection to the use of their data. - An individual may also ask the School to restrict the destruction of a record, if they wish t to be retained beyond the normal retention period. - 35 In addition, the School may be asked to limit the use of data rather than delete it: - If the individual does not want the School to delete the data but does not wish it to continue to use it; - In the event that the data was processed without a lawful basis; - To create, exercise or defend legal claims.
+- 33 This is not an absolute right.
+An individual may ask us to temporarily limit the use of their data (for example, storing it but not using it) when we are considering: - A challenge made to the accuracy of their data, or - An objection to the use of their data. - 34 An individual may also ask us to restrict the destruction of a record, if they wish it to be retained beyond the normal retention period. - 35 In addition, we may be asked to limit the use of data rather than delete it: - If the individual does not want Alderbrook School to delete the data but does not wish it to continue to use it; - In the event that the data was processed without a lawful basis; - To create, exercise or defend legal claims.

-The Right to data portability
+Right to data portability

-An individual can make a request in relation to data which is held electronically for it to be transferred to another organisation or to themselves where they have provided it either directly or through monitoring activities e.g. apps.
-The School only has to provide the information where it is electronically feasible.
+36 An individual can make a request in relation to data which is held electronically for it to be transferred to another organisation or to themselves where they have provided it either directly or through monitoring activities e.g. apps.
+We only have to provide the information where it is electronically feasible.

-The Right to object
+Right to object